1. Invite your students to watch living poets read poems and have them write responses through Dear Poet project.

 19. Invite your students to read about ekphrastic poetry and write poems in response to their favorite pieces of art.

-20. Make a playlist of audio recordings of poets reading their work.
+20. Make a playlist of audio recordings of poets reading their work and ask students to share it with friends.

 21. Publish a school-wide literary journal or anthology of student poems.

-22. Help your students find digital events and opportunities through Poetry Near You.
+22. Help your students find poetry events in the Poetry Near You calendar.

 24. Talk about immigration and heritage in the classroom with these selections of poems and lesson plans.